Why did you choose to study MA Interpreting and Translating at Bath?

 'Bath is a lovely World Heritage city with countless sites I enjoyed exploring.
 It felt wonderful to work on my professional skills surrounded by the Roman Baths, the Royal Crescent, the Jane Austen Centre and others.'

-'I did a week-long Simultaneous Interpreting internship at the United Nations in Vienna.
+'I did a week-long Simultaneous Interpreting training opportunity at the United Nations in Vienna.
 During that time, the 50th Session of Working Group A of the Comprehensive Nuclear-Test-Ban Treaty Organisation (CTBTO) was taking place.
 Although I was interpreting in a dummy booth, so the delegates could not hear me, being able to interpret in a real-life setting was a fantastic experience.

 'The whole preparation of the conference was quite challenging.
 I had to familiarise myself with the whole procedural system of the UN and a large quantity of technical jargon used by the organisation’s delegates.
 Luckily, the senior UN interpreters such as Ms Jane Francis were happy to share useful tips, which turned the challenges into opportunities.